npatt14/Aptus/README.md

 npm start
 ```

-The application will open at http://localhost:3000
+The app will open at http://localhost:3000

 ## 🧪 Running Tests